What are toilet seats made of?

 What can you use to clean wooden toilet seats?

-Conclusion of plastic and wooden toilet seats
+The conclusion of plastic and wooden toilet seats

 If you have a plastic toilet seat with lots of scratches, cracks, or weathering, or you have a wooden one with warping or cracks in it, then you should get a new toilet seat.
 Protect your family and yourself from cuts, splinters, and even exposure to bacteria and hazardous cleaning chemical residue by getting a new toilet seat.
 Protect children, seniors, and yourself from a potentially hazardous fall from an unsteady and weak toilet seat.

-Overall, plastic is better than wood because it will last longer, is easier to clean, and doesn’t have the painful what if of splinters!
+Overall, plastic is better than wood because it will last longer, is easier to clean, and doesn’t have the painful “what if” of splinters!
 However, if you are looking for an eco-friendly bathroom, purchasing a bamboo toilet seat is your best bet.
 If you’re looking for a funky toilet seat that will go with your bathroom or home aesthetic, go for the resin toilet seat.
-Resin toilet seats are fun and can have a variety of flair that come with them.
+Resin toilet seats are fun and can have a variety of flair that comes with them.
 Whatever your need, today is a good day to upgrade and try a different type of toilet seat for your family’s bathroom.